Walt Weiss: Post-playing career

 Weiss's charitable contributions have included numerous donations to Watertown High School in Watertown, New York.
-In addition, the baseball field at his alma mater, Suffern High School, is named after him.
+The baseball field at his alma mater, Suffern High School, is named after him.

-After retiring from the Braves as a player following the 2000 season, he returned to the Rockies as a special instructor and adviser to the front office from 2002 to 2008.
-He left that job to spend more time with his family, and coach his sons' baseball and football teams.
+After retiring from the Braves as a player, following the 2000 season, Weiss decided against signing with the St. Louis Cardinals as a player in 2001, or joining Rockies manager Clint Hurdle's staff as an assistant coach for the 2002 season.
+Instead, he returned to the Rockies as a special instructor and adviser to the front office from 2002 through 2008.
+He left that job to spend more time with his family, and coach his sons' baseball and football teams at Regis Jesuit High School.

 Weiss was signed on November 7, 2012, to be the manager of the Colorado Rockies.
 Weiss made the decision to step down as the manager of the Colorado Rockies after four managerial seasons with the club on October 3, 2016.
 He finished with a record of 283 wins and 365 losses.

-The Braves announced that Weiss had been hired as bench coach on November 10, 2017.
+The Braves announced Weiss had been hired as bench coach on November 10, 2017.
 Weiss, while serving a bench coach for the Atlanta Braves, won a World Series Championship in 2021 after defeating the Houston Astros 4 games to 2 on November 2, 2021.

+On October 21, 2022, Weiss was offered an interview for the Miami Marlins vacant managerial position, but turned down the opportunity.

+On November 3, 2025, the Atlanta Braves named Weiss as their new manager.

 Managerial record

+Personal life

+Weiss is married to Terri, with whom he raised four children.
+Weiss is a black belt in taekwondo.
+As a child, he was a fan of the New York Yankees.